Biden picks Boston Mayor Marty Walsh as labor secretary

-BOSTON (AP) — President-elect Joe Biden will select Boston Mayor Marty Walsh as his labor secretary, according to a person familiar with the decision, choosing a former union worker who shares his Irish American background and working-class roots.
+BOSTON (AP) — President-elect Joe Biden will select Boston Mayor Marty Walsh as his labor secretary, according to two people familiar with the decision, choosing a former union worker who shares his Irish American background and working-class roots.

 Walsh, 53, has served as the Democratic mayor of Boston since 2014.
 When he took the oath of office for his second term as Boston’s chief executive in 2018, Biden presided over the inauguration.
-His selection was confirmed by a person familiar with the decision who spoke on condition of anonymity to avoid preempting Biden’s official announcement.
+His selection was confirmed by two people familiar with the decision who spoke on condition of anonymity to avoid preempting Biden’s official announcement.

 Before that, Walsh served as a state representative for more than a decade.